schmuio/cryptography/README.md

 <br>
 <strong> Symmetric Encryption </strong>
 <br>
 Symmetric encryption algorithms use the same key to encrypt the plaintext and decrypt the respective ciphertext.
-The library offers the two most widely used algorithms for authenticated symmetric encryption - AES-GCM and ChaCha20-Poly1305.
+The library offers the two most widely used algorithms for authenticated symmetric encryption - <strong>AES-GCM</strong> and <strong>ChaCha20-Poly1305</strong>.
 <br><br>

 <i>In case of the AES-GCM algorithm:</i> <br><br>